hujhax/austin-improv-wiki/Blood, Sweat, and Cheers.md

 * Photography -- [[Jon Bolden]]

 ## History
-The production process has involved six months of intensive cheerleading training for the cast, and the show was waitlisted for seven months for the [[Salvage Vanguard Theater]] mainstage.
+The production process has involved eight months of intensive cheerleading training for the cast, and the show was waitlisted for seven months for the [[Salvage Vanguard Theater]] mainstage.

 The show will run at 8pm, Thursday to Saturday, from 5/30/13 to 6/9/13 at the [[Salvage Vanguard Theater]].